 1. Abide by a 50-30-20 budget

-The 50-30-20 budget guideline is an easy one to get started with budgeting.
+You can also consider the 50-30-20 budget guideline to get started.
 Instead of dividing your budget into 20+ categories, which is overwhelming to keep track of, the 50-30-20 budget splits your expenses into three broad categories:

 According to the guideline: